TorqIT/shopware-azure-provisioning/README.md

         volumes:
            # Necessary for running Docker commands within the container
            - /var/run/docker.sock:/var/run/docker.sock
-           # Volume mount in your parameter file as needed - copy this from stub.parameters.jsonc and
+           # Volume mount in your parameter file as needed - copy this from stub.parameters.json and
-           # fill in your values
+           # fill in your preferred values
            - ./azure/parameters.json:/azure/parameters.json
            # You may also want to declare per-environment files like so
            - ./azure/parameters.dev.json:/azure/parameters.dev.json